dsc-courses/dsc80-2023-wi/syllabus.md

 All assignments must be submitted by 11:59PM San Diego time on the due date to be considered on time.
 You may turn them in as many times as you like before the deadline, and only the most recent submission will be graded, so it’s a good habit to submit early and often.
 If you make a submission after the deadline, your assignment will be counted as late.

-You have **6 "slip days"** to use throughout the quarter on *any* deadline, including a lab, project, project checkpoint, or an extra-credit lab reflection assignment.
+You have **6 "slip days"** to use throughout the quarter.
 A slip day extends the deadline of an assignment by 24 hours.
 The number of slip days you can use on an assignment depends on the kind of assignment:

 - On labs, you may use up to 1 slip day.
 Labs will not be accepted more than 24 hours after the deadline.
 - On projects and project checkpoints, you may use up to 2 slip days.
 These assignments will not be accepted more than 48 hours after the deadline.
 Note that you will not be able to use slip days on Project 5.
 - You may not use slip days on lab reflection assignments.
+These assignments will not be accepted after the original deadline.

 Slip days are designed to be a transparent and predictable source of leniency in deadlines.
 You can use a slip day if you are too busy to complete an assignment on its original due date (or if you forgot about it).
 But slip days are also meant for things like the internet going down at 11:58 PM just as you go to submit your assignment.
 Slip days are meant to be used in exceptional circumstances, so **you probably should not need to use all 6, but if you have something going on in your life that is impeding your ability to do your classwork on time, please reach out to us as soon as possible so we can work something out**.